failure-driven/blog/content/post/rewrite-git-commit-message-and-author.md

 - meticulously prepare the alteration of commit messages in a separate file,
 - find we missed a committer first time around for **Co-authored-by** had a type in the commit message
-- backup the git repo just incase
+- backup the git repo just in case
 - and then finally manually run through the changes

 {{< highlight bash >}}